fortunejs/fortune/doc/PLUGINS.md

 # Plugins

 Fortune.js comes with some defaults to work out of the box.
-Plugins extend functionality by implementing the Adapter or Serializer class, or integrating Fortune.js with an external protocol.
+Plugins extend functionality by implementing the built-in classes, or integrating Fortune.js with an external protocol.

 ### Adapters